louisa1109/ADS-Project--Section-3_PickEat/README.md

 1. If the first option is chosen (Look at your meal plan), the platform will ask about the month and day he wants to see specifically.
 Next, the user will be asked to input the meal he wants to see (choose between breakfast 1, lunch 2 and dinner 3).
 The platform will display the recipes available, how to perform them and the ingredients needed.
-After this, the user will be asked to input Enter to go back to the main menu and start the process all over again.
+After this, the user will be asked to input 'Enter' to go back to the main menu and start the process all over again.

 2. If the second option is chosen (Access your pantry), the platform will ask the user if he wants to add or delete items from the pantry.
-In either case it will be asked what specific artcicle and the amount of it that he wants to process.
+In either case it will be asked what specific article and the amount of it that he wants to process.
 After adding or removing each article, the platform will ask the user whether or not he wants to continue.
 Lastly, the platfrom will ask the user if he wants to see his pantry, only in the case where he has previously decided to stop adding and removing elements.